Table of Contents

 Pricing may be found at the website of the New Cat Condos company of Phoenix AZ

 Scratching is a natural behavior of cats.
-It is what they do, so you may as well make sure they have something to scratch on that is not furniture.
+It is something they do out of instinct, so you cannot train them not to scratch.
+They have to scratch.

 I have often witnessed that some cats will jump up and sit on top of a scratching post even though there is really no place to sit.
 It’s like sitting atop a fence post.